nphorsley59/housing-model/README.md

 Stacking is an [ensemble method](https://towardsdatascience.com/ensemble-methods-in-machine-learning-what-are-they-and-why-use-them-68ec3f9fef5f#:~:text=Ensemble%20methods%20is%20a%20machine,machine%20learning%20and%20model%20building.) that can improve the accuracy of model predictions by combining the strengths of multiple models.
 This method is not supported by scikit-learn, but I hope to work out my own implementation in the near future and apply it to this project.

 ### <div align="center">Submission</div>
 Now that I had several relatively accurate models, I used the model with the best cross-validation score to predict 'SalePrice' for the "test" sample.
 I included the [results](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/submission.csv) as a csv in this repository.
-Unfortunately, because this dataset was a competition dataset, I could not directly test the final accuracy of my model.
-I did find that the distribution of my 'SalePrice' predictions closely matched the distribution of 'SalePrice' for the training dataset (Figure 12).
-I considered this to be support for the strength of my model.<br/>
+I also had them scored by Kaggle and received a test accuracy of 88%.
+For context, submissions in the top 100 (out of ~5000 total submissions) had a test accuracy of 89%.
+I also found that the distribution of my 'SalePrice' predictions closely matched the distribution of 'SalePrice' for the training dataset (Figure 12).
+I considered this to be additional support for the strength of my model.<br/>

 **Figure 12.** Comparison of 'SalePrice' distribution between the "train" and predicted "test" samples.<br/>